adamoshen/adam-highlight-theme/README.md

 Default Pandoc highlight themes are kind of boring.
 Here is the highlight theme I like to use.
 You can make your own by editing the `.theme` file.

-For RMarkdown,  your header should look something like:
+For RMarkdown,  your header should include something like:

 ```YAML
 ---